 - A record of any first aid treatment given should be kept by the first aid officer and a copy provided to management for review of any first aid arrangements.

 - Records of notifiable incidents must be kept for at least five years from the date of the notification.
-Further information on incident notification may be found in the SWA incident notification fact sheet or from your local regulator.
+Further information on incident notification may be found on incident notification reporting page or from your local regulator.

-- Some workplace incidents must be notified to the Work Health and Safety regulator immediately after becoming aware of the incident.
+- Some workplace incidents must be notified to the WHS Regulator immediately after becoming aware of the incident.
 If you are unsure of whether the incident should be reported, contact your local regulator and they will be able to help you further.